mwage/DarkRift2_Boilerplate/README.md

 Boilerplate for new Darkrift projects.
 Free to use, copy and change to suit your needs.

-I'm using MongoDB for this project, but adapting things to SQL shouldn't be all that difficult.
-For Authentication I'm using RSA and BCrypt, but for actual live projects outside of testing, you might want to use f.e.
-OAuth2 to not have to deal with storing user data yourself.
-I take no responsibility for any security issues.
+I'm using MongoDB for this project, but adapting things to a different database shouldn't be all that difficult, just write a Db Connector for it and modify the queries.
+For Authentication I'm using RSA and BCrypt.
+For an actual live project, unless you really know what you do, you might want to use token based authorization like f.e.
+OAuth/OpenID or 3rd party platforms like PlayFab, so you don't have to deal with sensible user data yourself.
+I take no responsibility for any security issues, this project isn't meant to copy/paste but rather to provide an idea of how you can work with DarkRift 2.

 Type /join (name) or /leave (name) to join/leave a chatgroup and use tab/enter/esc to navigate in the chat window.

 Example: https://www.youtube.com/watch?v=IvHqSiPhJiM

+### Update: Now updated to DarkRift 2, Beta r8, which should be almost identical to the upcoming release version

 ### Instructions: